Alex-Amarandei/Gulo/README.md

 ### 📅 June

 -   **Multi-Currency Support:** Currently, only DAI is supported, but all ERC-20 tokens will be included soon!
--   **Analytics Page:** See the evolution of your balance over time, both past and future.
-Line charts, bar charts, pie charts—you name it.
 -   **Reports Page:** Get reports that will help you in your accountability efforts.
 Export them to CSV, Excel, PDF—whatever you need.

 ### 📅 July